hazelcast/hazelcast-jet-reference-manual/docs/040_Work_with_Jet/050_Infinite_Stream_Processing.md

 aggregation of infinite streams and we also plan to add more batch transforms (`sort` and `distinct` for example).

-On the other hand,Jet's core has had full-fledged support for all of the windows described above since version 0.4.
+On the other hand, Jet's core has had full-fledged support for all of the windows described above since version 0.4.
 You can refer to the [Under the Hood](Under_the_Hood) chapter for details on how to create a Core API DAG that does infinite stream aggregation.